 Recently, an experimental MERS vaccine has shown promising signs in the animal studies stage, which has led researchers to believe a similar kind of method might work to protect people against the disease eventually in the years to come.
 The recent scares in other countries have rallied researchers to work their best to find cures.

-Hospitals have recently begun to use UV lighting more frequently which helps keep germs at bay:
+Institutes in Dubai have recently begun to use UV lighting more frequently which helps keep germs at bay:

 UV lighting actually will destroy the bacteria responsible for Staphylococcus infections, Clostridium difficile infections, and many other types of infections within a matter of 10 minutes with the proper use of the technology.
 This even reaches to bacteria known to resist treatment through antibiotics.